CompPhysics/MachineLearning/README.md

 ##  Weekly Schedule

+For the reading assignments we use the following abbreviations:
+- GBC: Goodfellow, Bengio, and Courville, Deep Learning
+- CMB: Christopher M. Bishop, Pattern Recognition and Machine Learning
+- HTF: Hastie, Tibshirani, and Friedman, The Elements of Statistical Learning
+- AG: Aurelien Geron, Hands‑On Machine Learning with Scikit‑Learn and TensorFlow

 ###  Week 35 August 23-27
 - Lab Wednesday: Introduction to software and repetition of Python Programming
 - Lecture Thursday: Introduction to the course, what is Machine Learning and introduction to Linear Regression
 - Lecture Friday: Basics of Linear Regression
-- Reading recommendations: Goodfellow et al Chapters 1 and 4 and Bishop chapter 1.
-  - Chapter
+- Reading recommendations: Refresh linear algebra, GBC chapters 1 and 2.
+CMB sections 1.1 and 3.1.
+HTF chapters 2 and 3.
+Install scikit-learn.
+See lecture notes for week 35 at https://compphysics.github.io/MachineLearning/doc/web/course.html

 ###  Week 36 August 30-September 3
 - Lab Wednesday:
-- Lecture Thursday: Linear Regression, from ordinary linear regression to Ridge and Lasso regression
+- Lecture Thursday: Linear Regression, from ordinary linear regression to Ridge and Lasso regression, linear algebra analysis, examples and discussions of codes
-- Lecture Friday: Linear Regression, Linear algebra and Ridge and Lasso Regression
+- Lecture Friday: Linear Regression, Linear algebra and Ridge and Lasso Regression, linear algebra analysis, examples and discussions of codes
-- Reading recommendations:
-  - Chapter
+- Reading recommendations: See lecture notes for week 36 at https://compphysics.github.io/MachineLearning/doc/web/course.html.
+HTF chapter 3.
+GBC chapters 1 and and sections 3.1-3.11 and 5.1 and CMB sections 1.1 and 3.1

 ###  Week 37 September 6-10
 - Lab Wednesday:
 - Lecture Thursday: Statistical interpretation of Linear Regression
 - Lecture Friday: Bias-Variance tradeoff
-- Reading recommendations:
+- Reading recommendations: See lecture notes for week 37 at https://compphysics.github.io/MachineLearning/doc/web/course.html.
+GBC sections 5.2-5.5, CMB section 3.2
   - Chapter
 ###  Week 38 September 13-17
 - Lab Wednesday:
 - Lecture Thursday: Resampling methods, cross-validation and Bootstrap
 - Lecture Friday: More on Resampling methods and summary of linear regression
-- Reading recommendations:
+- Reading recommendations: See lecture notes for week 38 at https://compphysics.github.io/MachineLearning/doc/web/course.html.
   - Chapter
 ###  Week 39 September 20-24
 - Lab Wednesday:
 - Lecture Thursday:  Classification problems and Logistic Regression, from binary cases to several categories
 - Lecture Friday: Logistic Regression and gradient optimization
-- Reading recommendations:
+- Reading recommendations: See lecture notes for week 39 at https://compphysics.github.io/MachineLearning/doc/web/course.html.
   - Chapter
 ###  Week 40 September 27- October 1
 - Lab Wednesday:
 - Lecture Thursday: Gradient Optimization methods
 - Lecture Friday:  Deep Learning and Neural Networks
-- Reading recommendations:
+- Reading recommendations: See lecture notes for week 40 at https://compphysics.github.io/MachineLearning/doc/web/course.html.
   - Chapter
 ###  Week 41 October 4-8
 - Lab Wednesday: